Hammock camping is one of the best alternatives to tent camping.

 Some models have the straps built into the hammock.
-Others like ENO Hammocks require you to attach them separately.
+Other models require you to attach them separately.

 Attaching the straps to the hammock separately basically just consists of clipping one carabiner on the hammock itself to one strap and the other carabiner to the other strap.